Spiritual Benefits of Regular Salah in Papua New Guinea

 All mosques in Papua New Guinea are built facing the Kaaba.
 You can verify your Qibla direction by observing the prayer lines (sutrah) at your local mosque.

-Using Umm Al-Qura University, Makkah calculation method, Fajr time for Papua New Guinea is determined by the angle of the sun below the horizon.
-This ensures accurate prayer times for the community.
+Fajr prayer time in Papua New Guinea, Papua New Guinea begins at dawn and ends just before sunrise.
+Using the Umm Al-Qura University, Makkah calculation method, the Fajr time is determined by the angle of the sun below the horizon.
+This is the first prayer of the day and consists of 2 rakats.